anukhandelwal/jobfit/README.md

 *   Step 6: Convert to dict and render in results page
 *   Step 7: More logic to share the results and findings using D3, plotly and Chloropleth

-### Tools  used:
+### Tools and Technologies used:
 *   Machine learning using KMeans, Random forest algorithm and Deep Machine learning using sklearn and pickle
 *   MongoDB for backend database
-*   Python, Pandas, json, ast, Flask, PyMongo for hosting app, routing endpoints and connecting with Mongo DB backend for predict and scoring
+*   Python, Pandas, json, ast, Flask, PyMongo for hosting app, routing endpoints and connecting with Mongo DB backend
+*   JQuery AJAX to pass user input from client side to server side and get server response
-*   For Front end – Bootstrap , CSS and visualization using plotly, chloropleth, D3 and SVG.
+*   For Front-end – Powered with Bootstrap , CSS and visualization using plotly, chloropleth, D3 and SVG.

 ### Dataset links and other links:
 The main datasets used: